 Would you rather put on face cream or face balm when you are at home?
 How about applying eye balm instead of an eye cream before bedtime?

-I always derived joy when I slapped on skincare products on my face – serum, toner, emulsion etc. Would I have felt the same joy applying a lip balm?
+I always derived joy when I slather on skincare products on my face – serum, emulsion, cream etc. Would I feel the same joy applying a lip balm?
 No, I won’t.
 Sorry, name matters.
 Look matters too.
-Normal lip balms’ packaging just spells ‘ugly’ and ‘cheap’.
-I mean, in all honesty, I’ll happily use a balm when I’m outdoor or overseas.
+Normal lip balms’ packaging aren’t exactly pretty.
+I mean, in all honesty, I’ll happily use a balm when I’m outdoor.
 But at home?
 No way.
+I need a “cream”.
+LOL!

 DHC Lip Cream is different.
-It has a lipstick-style packaging and you can twist the stick out from a sturdy metal holder.
-It looks way more pampering than a balm from a plastic cylinder.
+It has a lipstick-style packaging where you can twist the product out from a sturdy metal tube.
+It looks way more pampering than applying a balm out of a plastic cylinder.
 And yet, DHC is so affordable (USD 7 each).

-Is this all about looks only?
+Is this all about looks?
 Well, looks matter, don’t you think so?
 But rest assured that this is not just about looks.
 I’m not that superficial…I hope. :)

 DHC Lip Cream provides the right level of hydration.
 One glide can give you many hours of moisture.
 And all these hydration comes from a non-greasy formula.
 In fact, this is my go-to lip cream when I do chemical peel on my face.
 What’s more?
 This thing contains Vitamin E and olive oil, which is an antioxidant that neutralizes free radicals.